Analysis | World Cup Qatar Will Be Great Football But an Ugly Game

 First off, Qatar’s human rights record is patchy.
 A democracy in name only, the country is ruled by the autocratic Al Thani dynasty, which imprisons LGBTQ people who engage in consensual sex.
 The UK’s indefatigable human rights campaigner Peter Tatchell was kicked out of the country last week after he mounted a one-man demonstration outside Qatar’s National Museum.
 On German television last week, Qatar’s official World Cup ambassador Khalid Salam chose that moment to call homosexuality a form of “damage in the mind.”

 Then there is the human toll.
-Some 6,500 migrant workers have died while building the tournament’s gleaming, purpose-built infrastructure in Qatar, including superhighways, hotels and eight showcase stadiums (one designed like a Bedouin tent, another built out of 974 recycled shipping containers).
+Some 6,500 migrant workers have died in Qatar since it won the right to host the World Cup, many while building the tournament’s gleaming, purpose-built infrastructure in Qatar, including superhighways, hotels and eight showcase stadiums (one designed like a Bedouin tent, another built out of 974 recycled shipping containers).
 The authorities say they have cleaned up labor practices since.

 Even Sepp Blatter, the former president of FIFA, football’s top international authority, now describes his decision to award the World Cup to Qatar in 2010 as “a bad choice.”
 Blatter recently told Swiss paper Tages-Anzeiger: “It’s too small a country.
 Football and the World Cup are too big for this.”